MysteryPancake/Houdini-Fun/README.md

 I stole this from an article on [2D wave simulation](https://gamedevelopment.tutsplus.com/make-a-splash-with-dynamic-2d-water-effects--gamedev-236t) by Michael Hoffman.
 The idea is to set a target position and set the acceleration towards the target.
 This causes a natural overshoot when the object flies past the target, since the velocity takes time to flip.
 Next you apply damping to stop it going too crazy.

-First, add a target position to your geometry:
+First add a target position to your geometry:

 ```glsl
 v@targetP = v@P;
 ```

-Next, add a solver.
+Next add a solver.
 Inside the solver, add a point wrangle with this VEX:

 ```glsl
 float freq = 100.0;